gromacs/gromacs/docs/reference-manual/special/pulling.rst

 used as a reference atom, but the user can also select any other atom if it would be closer to center of the group.

+When there are large pull groups, such as a lipid bilayer, ``pull-pbc-ref-prev-step-com`` can be used to avoid potential large movements of the center of mass in case that atoms in the pull group move so much that the reference atom is too far from the intended center of mass.
+With this option enabled the center of mass from the previous step is used, instead of the position of the reference atom, to determine the reference position.
+The position of the reference atom is still used for the first step.
+For large pull groups it is important to select a reference atom that is close to the intended center of mass, i.e. do not use ``pull-group?-pbcatom = 0``.

 For a layered system, for instance a lipid bilayer, it may be of interest to calculate the PMF of a lipid as function of its distance from the whole bilayer.
 The whole bilayer can be taken as reference